elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - OTC agreement that a certain LIBOR rate will apply to a certain principal during a certain future time period
 - Predetermined rate RK is exchanged for interest at the LIBOR rate
 - FRA can be valued by assuming the forward LIBOR interest rate RF is certain to be realized
-- Value = Present Value of the difference between the interest that would be paid at interest RF and the interest paid at rate RK
+- Value = Present Value of the difference between the forward LIBOR interest rate (RF) and the interest paid at the FRA rate RK
 - `(RF - RK) * Price * length of the contract / (T2 - T1)` and then discount to 0 from T2
 - Use case: floating rate payment in the future but you want to make sure you are paying a fixed rate
   - the receiver will want a premium for receiving